terranum-ch/ToolMap-user-doc/doc/usermanual/visualization.rst

 .. image:: img/window-symbology-images.png

 #.
 Transparency management
 #.
-Fusion: the raster data can be multiplied with the other layers data to provide a more contrasted fusion.
+Fusion: the raster data can be multiplied with the underlying layers to provide a more contrasted fusion.
 #.
 Apply or cancel the modifications